 GFA Consutling Group as well as representatives of KfW Development Bank*, IIED – International Institute for the Environment and Development* and CIHR – Conservation Initiative on Human Rights* (*to be confirmed)

-Excursion: Wienerwald Biosphere Reserve & National Park Donauauen - Vienna at its best!
+Excursions 2021: Wienerwald Biosphere Reserve & Donau-Auen National Park - Vienna at its best!

 The summer academy is situated at the attractive and inspiring facilities of the Klagenfurt Lakeside Campus in Austria.
-The seminars as well as the conferences will take place on the Lakeside Campus with the Wörthersee and the historic city centre of Klagenfurt next by.
-An interesting evening program offers the opportunity to discover culture and nature of this beautiful place.
+In 2021, the seminars as well as the conferences will again take place on the Lakeside Campus with the Wörthersee and the historic city centre of Klagenfurt next by.
+An interesting evening programme offers the opportunity to discover culture and nature of this beautiful place.

 Logistics – accommodation & transport